-You have probably heard it many times already–whether from your doctor, a health magazine, or a health promotion poster: don’t eat too much red meat.
-Red meat has been linked to health problems such as coronary heart disease and diabetes.
-But, the latest research tells a somewhat different story.
-Red meat-beef, pork, and lamb-may not deserve its bad rap for those diseases.
-It’s possibly processed red meats, like bacon, hot dogs, and salami, that are the bigger problem.
+You have probably heard it many times already–whether from your doctor, a health magazine, or a health promotion poster: don’t eat too much red meat or processed foods.
+But it’s processed red meats, like bacon, hot dogs, and salami, that are the biggest problem.

 Why the difference?

 When comparing red meats with processed meats, there are some key nutritional differences.
-While levels of saturated fats and cholesterol are usually similar in processed and unprocessed meats, processed meats generally have four times the amount of sodium and 50% more preservatives than red meats.
-The study’s authors suggest that these increased levels of sodium and preservatives may explain the increase in health risk.
+While levels of saturated fats and cholesterol are usually similar in processed and unprocessed meats, processed meats generally have four times the amount of sodium and 50% more preservatives than red meats.3 Researchers suggest that these increased levels of sodium and preservatives may explain the increase in health risk.
 To determine if that is true, further research is needed.
 What is known, however, is that sodium increases blood pressure and preservatives have been shown to reduce tolerance to sugars.
-High blood pressure contributes to heart disease and reduced tolerance to sugars increases the risk of diabetes.,
+High blood pressure contributes to heart disease and reduced tolerance to sugars increases the risk of diabetes.

 …but don’t pick up that steak so fast.

 Does this mean that you are now free to eat all the red meat you want as long as it isn’t processed?
 Well, no. In previous studies, red meat has been linked with heart disease by raising unhealthy cholesterol levels due to its high saturated fat content.
 Chicken and fish are much lower in unhealthy fat.
 Although less conclusive than the studies of processed meats, there is evidence that eating other red meat increases the risk of developing various cancers.
 Plus, reducing red meat consumption may help combat the effects of climate change, because meat production emits harmful greenhouse gases.4